-3. Make sure your property is (accurately!) listed on top local listing sites
+3. Make sure your property is (accurately!) listed on top business listing sites

-For example, if someone searches “apartments in Fort Worth” on Google, they’ll see Google My Business listing results for these apartment communities:
+For example, if someone searches “apartments in Fort Worth” on Google, they’ll see Google Business Profile listing results for these apartment communities:

 4. Use social media as part of your apartment marketing

 Social media continues to grow as a key source renters turn to for reviews, listings, and the ability to interact with a community prior to moving.
 In fact, over half of those we surveyed said they follow and/or research apartment communities on social media.